TykTechnologies/tyk-docs-hugo/tyk-docs/content/getting-started/key-concepts/rate-limiting.md

 The Redis Sentinel Rate Limiter option will enable:

-- Writing a sentinel key into redis when the request limit is reached
+- Writing a sentinel key into Redis when the request limit is reached
 - Using the sentinel key to block requests immediately for `per` duration
 - Each request for the sliding log is written in background, including blocked requests